Driving experience for 8 year old kids with Young Drivers!!

 Freddie has had his first kids driving lesson……

 Yes, I know he is only 8 years old.

 I had heard of children learning to drive before 17 and having taster sessions as my step son drove a Lamborghini when he was 13.
 But 8!!
-I never thought this was possible, well in fact they start at 5 at Young Driver.
-These junior driving experiences are just fantastic and a great way for kids to learn about road safety.
+I never thought this was possible.
+Well in fact they start at 5 at Young Driver.
+The kids driving lessons are just fantastic and a great way for kids to learn about road safety.

-The cars, named firefly, are two seaters and have adjustable seats, so perfect for all sizes.
-There are no doors so you have to climb over the car, this was absolutely no problem for any of the children as they are very low to the ground.
+The cars, named firefly, are two-seater and have adjustable seats, so perfect for all sizes.
+There are no doors so you have to climb over the car.
+This was absolutely no problem for any of the children as they are very low to the ground.

 The car can do up to 10mph and the children drive around a specially designed course with one of their parents.

-There is straight road plus plenty of bends and turns.
-As there were two fireflys operating on Saturday, Freddie had to giveway and be aware of the other driver as well.
-Which only improved the reality of an actual driving lesson.
+There is a straight road plus plenty of bends and turns.
+As there were two fireflys operating on Saturday, Freddie had to give way and be aware of the other driver as well.
+Which only improved the reality of an actual kids driving lesson.

 There are 9 sites across the UK that take bookings for young drivers for 5-10 year olds.
 The price of each lesson is £19.95 for a 20 minute session, 5 minutes of training from the instructors plus 15 minutes with your parent.

 The car was designed by a veteran car designer in the Midlands.
 The car is designed to be a very similar driving experience to a normal car.
 According to Stuart (Freddie’s Daddy) the steering was quite tough and was quite similar to a normal car.